National Highway 80 (Nepal)

-NH80 (Bastipur–Belsot Road) is a planned National Highway of Nepal which will be constructed Between Madhesh and Koshi orovinces of Nepal.
+NH80 (Bastipur–Belsot Road) is a planned National Highway of Nepal which will be constructed Between Madhesh and Koshi provinces of Nepal.
 The total length of the highway is planned to be 16.40 km.

 The road is planned to start from Bastipur Chowk of Siraha District (from NH-1) and planned to finish at Belsot of Katari Municipality (Udayapur District).
 The road will pass through Churia Hills on Madhesh-Koshi border via Cancer Hospital.